16 pairs of stunningly stylish pyjama sets that you’ll want to wear all day long

 Can it be fixed?

 The good news is that diastasis recti is not permanent and can be easily treated with special exercises designed to help close the separation in the abdominals.
-It can be healed years after the fact, however the amount of time it takes to repair the problem depends on how much ab separation has occurred and how consistent you are with your strengthening exercises.
+It can be healed years after the fact, however, the amount of time it takes to repair the problem depends on how much ab separation has occurred and how consistent you are with your strengthening exercises.

 Unfortunately, diastasis recti can occur more than once too – with the risk increasing with each new pregnancy.
 While some abdominal separation is normal and expected during pregnancy, there are some things you can do to lower your risk of developing diastasis recti.
 For example, focus on maintaining proper posture and avoid heavy lifting.
-Even simple, everyday movements such as getting out of bed or lifting yourself up off a chair can worsen the condition, so try to be mindful about how you are using your abdominals as you go about your day.
+Even simple, everyday movements such as getting out of bed or lifting yourself up off a chair can worsen the condition, so try to be mindful of how you are using your abdominals as you go about your day.

-Most exercises recommended to help combat the problem involve deep breathing and slow, controlled movements, however you should always talk to your doctor/healthcare professional about a proper treatment plan first.
+Most exercises recommended to help combat the problem involve deep breathing and slow, controlled movements, however, you should always talk to your doctor/healthcare professional about a proper treatment plan first.